Negative campaigning works, right?

 It has been a feisty time for Republican candidates in the county.

-In the HD 57 race, Michael Beltran filed a lawsuit against rival Sean McCoy over a negative mailer that said he helped an illegal alien guilty of murder “get out of jail and back on our streets.”
+In the HD 57 race, Michael Beltran filed a lawsuit against rival Sean McCoy over a negative mailer accusing him of helping an “illegal alien … get out of jail and back on our streets.”

 HD 59 between Joe Wicker and Ronda Storms has turned muddy as well.
 Storms blasted recent mailers from Wicker’s camp as inaccurate, including one that was Photoshopped to show her in a lounge chair with a bag of potato chips at her side.